-Emphasising on the point that the above numbers includes private and government medical colleges and excludes the aspects like that of quota which further reduces the number of seats and increases the competition.
+Emphasizing the point that the above numbers include private and government medical colleges and exclude the aspects like that of quota which further reduces the number of seats and increases the competition.
 Even in private medical universities, due to the heavy charges in various forms like donations and miscellaneous expenses, not all can enroll for it.

-It is at this juncture that students often deviate from their path to fulfil their dream of becoming a doctor.
-Those who are persistent enough to not let any obstacle hinder their path, often find themselves looking for the options at MBBS abroad.
+It is at this juncture that students often deviate from their path to fulfill their dream of becoming a doctor.
+Those who are persistent enough to not let any obstacle hinder their path, often find themselves looking for options at MBBS abroad.

-Though affordability and feasibility are some of the incredulous reasons why MBBS abroad has been emerging as a popular option, there are also several other reasons, which makes studying medicine abroad a more plausible and reasonable choice for the Indian students.
+Though affordability and feasibility are some of the incredulous reasons why MBBS abroad has been emerging as a popular option, there are also several other reasons, which make studying medicine abroad a more plausible and reasonable choice for Indian students.

 Here are some of the reasons which make studying MBBS abroad a probable choice for those seeking medical education abroad without compromising the quality:

 Unlike the fees of private medical universities of India, studying MBBS abroad is quite an affordable option.
-Most of the countries of Europe, South American and Asian countries provide some quality medical education and that too in some of the globally reputed universities.
+Most of the countries of Europe, South America, and Asian countries provide some quality medical education, and that too in some of the globally reputed universities.

 2. Cost Of Living

-Studying MBBS in Russia, Ukraine, Kyrgyzstan, Caribbean Islands, etc offers a low cost living while at the same time maintaining the highest quality of living standards, especially for the international students.
+Studying MBBS in Russia, Ukraine, Kyrgyzstan, Caribbean Islands, etc offers a low-cost living while at the same time maintaining the highest quality of living standards, especially for international students.

-Many times the university often provides the hostels, canteens, laundry room, reading room and other facilities for everyday use to the students, included in the fee structure.
-However, expenses like travelling within the country or spending a day on the city tour, general cost, etc composes the cost of living for the students.
+Many times the university often provides hostels, canteens, laundry rooms, reading rooms, and other facilities for everyday use to the students, included in the fee structure.
+However, expenses like traveling within the country or spending a day on the city tour, general cost, etc compose the cost of living for the students.

 For India, the recognition of the medical universities abroad is provided by the National Medical Commission (NMC), which replaced the Medical Council Of India (MCI) under the NITI Aayog Recommendation of NMC Bill in 2019.

-Many a time, the medical universities are recognised by the several many other recognitiories bodies which provides the international reputation, such as Educational Commission for Foreign Medical Graduates (ECFMG), Foundation for Advancement of International Medical Education and Research (FAIMER), Medical Council of Canada (MCC), etc
+Many a time, the medical universities are recognized by several many other recognition bodies which provide the international reputation, such as the Educational Commission for Foreign Medical Graduates (ECFMG), Foundation for Advancement of International Medical Education and Research (FAIMER), Medical Council of Canada (MCC), etc

-These recognitions imply the validity of the attacined medical degree in the given region and thus act as an eligibility for the medical licensing exam like USMLE, FMGE/NExT, etc. The more the recognition, the more is its global reach.
+These recognitions imply the validity of the attained medical degree in the given region and thus act as eligibility for the medical licensing exam like USMLE, FMGE/NExT, etc. The more the recognition, the more is its global reach.